SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 70. - Peregrination Touched

 Increase one of your mental attributes by 1, to a maximum of 20.
-You gain the ability to cast the long strider, expeditious retreat, and spider climb spells once per long rest and you can cast these spells with your spell slots.
+You gain the ability to cast the long strider, expeditious retreat, and spider climb spells once per long rest, and you can cast these spells with your spell slots.

 # 71. - Pickpocket